-- 1. ASUS EZ Flash 2(Updates the BIOS in DOS mode using a floppy disk or USB flash disk.) - 2.
-ASUS AFUDOS (Updates the BIOS in DOS mode using a bootable floppy disk.) - ASUS CrashFree BIOS 3 (Updates the BIOS using a bootable floppy disk, USB flash disk or the motherboard support CD when the BIOS file fails or gets corrupted.) - 4.
+- 1. ASUS EZ Flash (Updates the BIOS during the post using a floppy disk or the motherboard support CD.) - 2.
+ASUS AFUDOS (Updates the BIOS in DOS mode using a bootable floppy disk.) - 3.
+ASUS CrashFree BIOS 2 (Updates the BIOS using a bootable floppy disk, or the motherboard support CD when the BIOS file fails or gets corrupted.) - 4.
 ASUS Update (Updates the BIOS in Windows® environment.)